Pain · Mittelstand

 • The post-demo ghost.
 The US prospect runs the technical evaluation, asks detailed product questions, files them, and goes silent.
 The team treats it as ongoing evaluation.
 It is not.
 The call was made and the buyer is too polite to send a no.

 • The US sales head one-year resignation.
 Twelve to eighteen months in, the US hire tells headquarters "Americans do not get our product."
-Headquarters reads it as a sales-head problem and replaces them.
+Headquarters judges it as a sales-head problem and replaces them.
 The next hire reports the same thing.

 • The trade-show post-mortem.
 Booth traffic strong.
 Lead quality looked excellent.
 Pipeline conversion two to three times worse than the equivalent German show.
 The leads were real.
 The follow-up entered the same broken sort.